My Tokyo Guide

 Tokyo bristles with skyscrapers and urban life, but there are some lesser-known beaches and resort-like pools that make for perfect destinations during the summer.

 Tokyo is not known for its extensive beaches.
-Serious surfers usually head out to Chiba, Kanagawa or down to Izu for decent waves.
+For decent waves, serious surfers usually head out to Chiba, Kanagawa, or down to Izu.
 However, close to the city, you can enjoy beach volleyball or dip your toes in the water at Odaiba.
 Swimming is not permitted, but you can wade around and cool down.
 The sunsets over the water are beautiful.
-There's another beach at Kasai Kaihin Park Beach offers swimming when the water quality is good, and has changing sheds.
+There's another beach at Kasai Kaihin Park, which offers swimming when the water quality is good, and has changing sheds.
 The nearby Kasai Rinkai Park is well equipped, with restaurants, an aquarium, and BBQ facilities.

 They’re not exactly close to the city, but Tokyo has its own chain of islands, offering beautiful, clean beaches and outdoor hot springs.
-Izu Oshima is the closest, just under two hours by boat, with crystal clear waters at Toshiki Beach.
-Surfers should head to Niijima for good waves, while the emerald waters around Shikinejima are popular with scuba divers.
+Oshima Island is the closest, just under two hours by boat, with stunning geological formations.
+Surfers should head to Niijima for good waves, while the turquoise waters around Shikinejima are popular with scuba divers.

 Many of Tokyo’s major hotels open their pools to the public in summer, though the cost for non-guests can be high.
 The Hotel New Otani is one of the most lavish, with DJs and illuminations at night for a sophisticated summer pool party.
 The spacious pool at the Park Hyatt Tokyo is the perfect spot for poolside views of the city below, and is flanked by a gym and aerobics studio.
 Check the hotel websites for opening times and fees.
 Be aware that tattoos are generally prohibited at public pools and baths.